"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment

 In contrast, 19 of the 20 available features were selected at least once by participants, except for `Credit Amount'.
-In average, our participants selected six features for this credit rating scenario's fairness assessment (Mean = 6.15, Min = 1, Max = 11, Mode = 6, SD = 2.30), with the most frequently selected features overall being `Gender' (21 participants), `Foreign Worker' (21 participants), `Age' (20 participants), `Telephone' (15 participants), `Dependents' (12 participants), and `Purpose' (10 participants). \rev{These broad choices underscore the wide variation in how stakeholders interpret fairness, extending far beyond the narrow sets of protected features typically considered in technical fairness.}
+In average, our participants selected six features for this credit rating scenario's fairness assessment (Mean = 6.15, Min = 1, Max = 11, Mode = 6, SD = 2.30), with the most frequently selected features overall being `Gender' (21 participants), `Foreign Worker' (21 participants), `Age' (20 participants), `Telephone' (15 participants), `Dependents' (12 participants), and `Purpose' (10 participants).
+These broad choices underscore the wide variation in how stakeholders interpret fairness, extending far beyond the narrow sets of protected features typically considered in technical fairness \cite{de2025towards, FairnessDatasetSurvey}.

-\subsubsection{\rev{Protected Features' Role: Central Yet Contested}}
+\subsubsection{Protected Features' Role: Central Yet Contested}